On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 Inertial tracks from the bidisperse particles are used in both the baseline flow-only reconstruction from \S~\ref{sec: method: loss: baseline} and the joint particle--flow reconstruction.
-In the baseline case, particles are treated as ideal tracers with $St \to 0$ and $\boldsymbol{u} = \boldsymbol{v}$, leading to the velocity-based data loss in \eqref{equ: baseline: data loss}.
-Particle velocities are obtained from the track data using the quasi-optimal B-spline filter.
-In the joint reconstruction, each particle diameter $d_\mathrm{p}$ is a trainable parameter, determining the relaxation time $\tau_\mathrm{p}$ in the Maxey--Riley equation \eqref{equ: Maxey-Riley}.
-For inertial particles, $\tau_\mathrm{p}$ varies dynamically with the slip velocity through $Re_\mathrm{p}$ \eqref{equ: Reynolds} and $C_\mathrm{D}$ \eqref{equ: Schiller-Naumann}, so the particle dynamics depend on both intrinsic particle properties and local instantaneous flow states.
-Our framework naturally accounts for this coupling, owing to the continuous representation of both flow and particle tracks, which necessitates joint optimization.
+In the baseline case, particles are treated as ideal tracers, such that $\boldsymbol{u} = \boldsymbol{v}$, leading to the velocity-based data loss in \eqref{equ: baseline: data loss}.
+Particle velocities are obtained from the track data using the B-spline filter.
+In the joint reconstruction, each particle diameter $d_\mathrm{p}$ is a trainable parameter that determine's the particle's relaxation time $\tau_\mathrm{p}$.
+For inertial particles, $\tau_\mathrm{p}$ can vary dynamically with the slip velocity through $Re_\mathrm{p}$ \eqref{equ: Reynolds} and $C_\mathrm{D}$ \eqref{equ: Schiller-Naumann}, so the particle dynamics depend on both intrinsic particle properties and the local instantaneous flow velocity.
 For initialization, $d_\mathrm{p}$ values are drawn from a single Gaussian distribution with mean $52.5~\upmu$m and standard deviation $4~\upmu$m, chosen to have minimal overlap with the true size distributions.